aureathabet/ai-school-tech-writer/README.md

 ## Code Review

+### Overview
+The changes in this pull request significantly improve the automation workflow for updating the README and performing code reviews.
+The enhancements include broader trigger conditions, better handling of environment variables, and new utility functions to support future automation features.
+The commits are well-documented, and the updated README provides a clear and comprehensive overview of the project's setup, usage, and features.

 ### Workflow File Changes (`.github/workflows/update_readme.yaml`)

 1. **Trigger Events**:
    - The workflow now also triggers on `synchronize` and `reopened` events, broadening the scope for automation.
 This ensures the workflow runs in more scenarios where pull requests are updated.

 2. **Job Execution Condition**:
-   - The job is now set to run if the pull request is not merged (`github.event.pull_request.merged == false`).
-This change ensures that the README updates and code reviews are performed before merging, which is typically when they are most needed.
+   - The job now runs if the pull request is not merged (`github.event.pull_request.merged == false`).
+This change ensures that README updates and code reviews are performed before merging, which is typically when they are most needed.

 3. **Environment Variables**:
    - Added `PR_BRANCH_NAME` to the list of environment variables.
 This allows the automation scripts to know the branch name of the pull request, which is useful for updating the README in the correct branch.